SantosAbimaelRomero/Sales-Preditions/README.md

 >- Supermarket Type 1s are the only highs

 ### Item_Weight
-> The Item_Weight column is missing slightly over ~17% of the data if I remove the columns with missing values I'd still have ~83% of the data with accurate values.
+The Item_Weight column is missing slightly over ~17% of the data if I remove the columns with missing values I'd still have ~83% of the data with accurate values.
 Given the business problem (trying to predict future sales of specific items) I will opt to remove the rows with missing values in the Item_Weight column.
 Given that weight can influence price and amount purchased by customers in a grocery store setting, it is best to keep these values accurate and not impute estimations.

 ## Checked for inconsistencies in data.
 - Standardized nomenclature to better organize data.
 Only necessary in Item_Fat_Content column.

-For Predictive Model
+# Methods For Predictive Model
+Mostly Similar as I did for the presentation and visuals.
+(In Progress)
-- Checked for duplicates
+## Checked for duplicates
- > None where found
+ None where found

-- Checked for missing values
+## Checked for missing values
-> - Used SimpleImputer for numerical values
+> - Used SimpleImputer for numerical values; instead of removing rows.
 > - Found patterns to manually impute values for categorical columns
 - Removed Certain Columns
 > Certain columns were not useful and would only clutter my predictive model with noise.